Dark-Utilities/E2EDPS/README.md

 ### 3.2 Hashing

-To enhance security, the private key is hashed using the SHA-512 algorithm.
-This process ensures that the private key is not stored in plaintext and it's **hashed in client side**:
+To enhance security, the private key is hashed using the SHA-512 algorithm on the client side.
+This process ensures that the private key is not stored in plaintext:

 ```javascript
 static async getPrivateKeyHash(privateKey: string): Promise<string> {